electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/etronservices/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/climatecontrol3.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/climatecontrol3s.jpg"
-        alt="When started it runs for 30 minutes" title="When started it runs for 30 minutes">
+        class="img-fluid" alt="When started it runs for 30 minutes" title="When started it runs for 30 minutes">
     </a>
     <figcaption><h4>When started it runs for 30 minutes</h4></figcaption>
 </figure>